UU-Human-Evolution/1MB438/Lab_0.extra.pipelines.md

 # RNAseq Analysis

 The next step is to do a complete RNAseq analysis.
-Just like the exome seq data, the RNAseq data is based on high-throuput sequencing, meaning the raw data will be millions of sequenced DNA fragments, called reads, and we will have to use the computer to piece them together.
+Just like the exome seq data, the RNAseq data is based on high-throughput sequencing, meaning the raw data will be millions of sequenced DNA fragments, called reads, and we will have to use the computer to piece them together.
 The main difference between exome seq and RNA seq is that in RNA seq, only [messenger RNA (mRNA)](https://en.wikipedia.org/wiki/Messenger_RNA) has been sequenced and not DNA like in exome sequencing.

 In exome sequencing you expect an even coverage of reads (the average number of times each basepair has been sequenced) over your whole exome.
 In RNA seq, the coverage will not be even, as all genes are not expressed to the same degree.
 Lots of coverage = lots of expression.
 This makes it interesting to do time series experiments when you can track how the coverage, or expression level, for genes change over time.
 This is called differential expression analysis, or [gene expression profiling](https://en.wikipedia.org/wiki/Gene_expression_profiling)